Architects' Council of Europe

 The Architects' Council of Europe (Conseil des Architectes d'Europe) is a professional organisation of architects from Europe that aims to help advance architecture and maintain its quality.
 It was founded on 11 May 1990 in Treviso, Italy by the merger of two organisations: the Liaison Committee of the Architects of the United Europe and the Council of European Architects.

-Executive Board

-The ACE Executive Board for 2024-2025: